aeriform-io/slate/source/includes/_ramma.md

 Ramma is available in English, Russian, Japanese, Icelandic, Chinese (Simplified and Traditional).

 ## Locating Frames and Sequences
+Sometimes it is necessary to locate a frame or sequence in the system file manager.

+To locate the sequence folder, click on the name of the sequence found at the top left of any shown sequence.

+To locate a frame on disk, double click the block it represents in the map.
 ## Ignoring Folders
-Sequence folders on disk many be ignored to prevent them from being read by Ramma.
+Sequence folders on disk may be ignored to prevent them from being read by Ramma.

-This is useful when sequences contain subfolders that are not intended to be read as sequences.
+This is useful when sequences contain subfolders that are not intended to be read as sequences, or sequences that do not need to be managed.

-To set a folder to be ignored, click and hold `DISMISS` until `IGNORE` appears.
-Click this to commit.
+To set a folder to be ignored, click and hold `DISMISS`.
+Once `IGNORE` appears, click again to confirm.
+The sequence will be dismissed and not included.

 Ramma will generate a `.ignore` file within the specified sequence folder.
 <aside class="notice">To restore ignored folders, find and delete the .ignore file.</aside>